Technological Institute of the Philippines

+The Technological Institute of the Philippines (T.I.P.; Institusyong Panteknolohiya ng Pilipinas) is a private, non-sectarian higher education institution with three campuses located in Metro Manila.

+Overview

-The Technological Institute of the Philippines (T.I.P.; Institusyong Panteknolohiya ng Pilipinas) is a private, non-sectarian institution with three campuses located in Metro Manila.
-It was founded in Manila on February 8, 1962, by a group of educators led by Demetrio A. Quirino Jr. and his wife Teresita U. Quirino.
+T.I.P. was founded in Manila on February 8, 1962, by a group of educators led by Demetrio A. Quirino Jr. and his wife Teresita U. Quirino.
 As of 2025, the founders' daughter, Elizabeth Quirino-Lahoz, is serving as chairperson; and her firstborn son, Angelo Quirino Lahoz, is serving as president.

-While touted as an engineering school, T.I.P also offers undergraduate programs in computer-related studies, architecture, business administration, teacher education, English studies, and political science.
+While touted as an engineering school, T.I.P also offers undergraduate programs in computer-related studies, architecture, business administration, teacher education, and political science.
 Similarly, T.I.P offers enrollments to senior high school and graduate studies in select engineering and computing disciplines.